CdtQin/CVPR2022-AISafety-Helper/README.md

 model = Model().float()
 ```

 Besides, the input of your model is a tensor whose shape is 1x3x224x224.
 The range of the tensor is 0 to 1, and the channel order is BGR.
-If you prefer your own normalization parameter, you can conduct the conversion in your own model.
+If you prefer your own normalization hyper-parameter, you can conduct the conversion in your own model.

 ### Environment